Can GenAI Move from Individual Use to Collaborative Work? Experiences, Challenges, and Opportunities of Coordinating GenAI into Collaborative Newswork: Discussion

 \subsubsection{Toward Collaborative and Accountable GenAI Policies}

+While bottom-up design interventions can scaffold everyday collaborative use, they could be complemented by top-down organizational policies that institutionalize responsible GenAI use at scale.
+Without structural support, interaction-level transparency or coordination mechanisms cannot fully address issues of accountability, risk, and uneven power dynamics identified in our findings.

-First, to meaningfully support GenAI-augmented collaboration, newsrooms must treat collaboration not as a downstream usability concern, but as a strategic design priority.
-Institutional policies should incentivize the early involvement of front-line journalists in AI development processes and require that GenAI evaluation metrics extend beyond technical benchmarks like accuracy.
-Instead, assessments should include collaborative usability, editorial interpretability, and shared accountability across team members.
+First, to meaningfully support coordination of GenAI into collaborative newswork, newsrooms could treat collaboration not as a downstream usability concern, but as a strategic design priority.
+Institutional policies could incentivize the early involvement of front-line journalists in AI development processes and require that GenAI evaluation metrics extend beyond technical benchmarks like accuracy.
+Instead, assessments could include collaborative usability, editorial interpretability, and shared accountability across team members.
+Such alignment between organizational policies and interface-level design mirrors the Human–AI Interaction guideline encouraging alignment between AI capabilities and organizational expectations \cite{li2025makes,murire2024artificial,rakova2021responsible}.

-Second, newsrooms must establish clearer norms and incentives to institutionalize the responsible use of GenAI.
+Second, newsrooms could establish clearer norms and incentives to institutionalize the responsible use of GenAI.
 Our findings indicate that informal, often stigmatized use of GenAI persists in part because of the absence of formal guidance and supportive peer practices.
-Policies should not treat GenAI use as a compliance problem, but as a cultural opportunity to scaffold shared learning and responsible exploration.
+Policies could not treat GenAI use as a compliance problem, but as a cultural opportunity to scaffold shared learning and responsible exploration.
 Practices such as shared prompt libraries, peer-learning forums, and transparent audit trails can foster a culture of open dialogue, where GenAI use is not hidden but collaboratively refined and improved.
+This echoes the HAI guideline to support user learning across time, which emphasizes that GenAI competence could grow within a social and organizational context \cite{amershi2019guidelines,murire2024artificial,li2025makes}.